Amazon Faves

 Another attraction close to the others in Puerto Plata’s city center is the Ambar Museum.
 It might be a smidge generous to call this a “museum,” as it’s more like a glorified gift shop that entices would-be shoppers into the stores under the guise of a free activity, but on a recent visit to historic Central Park, I decided to stop by since it was so close.

-This specific location is the “Ambar Mine Museum,” not to be confused with the Amber Museum, which is a different attraction that charges a nominal entry fee.
+This location is the “Ambar Mine Museum,” not to be confused with the Amber Museum, a different attraction with a nominal entry fee.
 It was worth the stop—especially as it’s free.
 There’s a small “museum” section where a guide will describe Puerto Plata’s history of amber mining.
-After exploring this area, guests exit into a gift shop offering amber jewelry and other trinkets.
+After exploring this area, guests enter a gift shop offering amber jewelry and other trinkets.

 Fortaleza de San Felipe Fortress